ungoogled-software/ungoogled-chromium/docs/design.md

 ### Patches

-All of ungoogled-chromium's patches for the Chromium source code are located in `resources/patches`.
-The patches in this directory are referenced by base config bundles' `patch_order.list` config file.
-When a user config bundle is created, only the patches required by the user bundle's `patch_order.list` config file are copied from `resources/patches` into the user bundle's `patches/` directory.
+All of ungoogled-chromium's patches for the Chromium source code are located in `patches/`.
+The patches in this directory are referenced by config bundles' `patch_order.list` config file.

 A file with the extension `.patch` is patch using the [unified format](https://en.wikipedia.org/wiki/Diff_utility#Unified_format).
 The requirements and recommendations for patch files are as follows: